MikusR/hn-scraper/README.md

 ## todo

-migrate to Laravel 11 slimmer structure
+- Migrate to Laravel 11 slimmer structure
+- Add pagination to backend as currently api returns one big json

 ## Requirements